dogweather/forkful/content/en/cpp/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?

-Sending an HTTP request with basic authentication involves attaching a username and password to a request for access control.
-Programmers do it for simple auth schemes to protect resources on the server.

 ## How to:
 Here's a basic example using the `CURL` library in C++.
 Before diving in, make sure you've got `libcurl` installed.

 ```C++